Viqar-ul-Umra

-Sir Viqar ul-Umara, Iqtidar ul-Mulk, Iqbal ud-Dowla, Secundar Jung, Nawab Muhammad Fazl-ud-din Khan Bahadur (13 August 1856 – 15 February 1902), was the Prime Minister of Hyderabad State from 1893 to 1901, and also served as the Amir-e-Paigah from 1881 to 1902.
+Sir Viqar ul-Umara, Iqtidar ul-Mulk, Iqbal ud-Dowla, Secundar Jung, Nawab Muhammad Fazl-ud-din Khan Bahadur (13 August 1856 – 15 February 1902), was the Prime Minister of Hyderabad State from 1893 to 1901, and also the Amir-e-Paigah from 1881 to 1902.

-The town of Vikarabad and village is named after him.
+The town of Vikarabad is named after him.

 Early life and ancestry

 Viqar-ul-Umra was born as Muhammad Fazluddin Khan on 13 August 1856 to Rashiduddin Khan and Hashmatunnisa Begum.
 Viqar-ul-Umra's maternal grandmother was Bashirunnisa Begum, a daughter of Nizam Ali Khan, Nizam of Hyderabad and Berar.

 Viqar-ul-Umra was a member of the Paigah family.
 The family was hierarchically second to the Nizam of Hyderabad.
 The family members were staunch loyalists of the Nizam.
 The family descends from the Rashidun caliph Umar.
 One of the family's ancestor is the Sufi saint Fariduddin Ganjshakar.
 Another ancestor Muhammad Abu’l Khair Khan was a mansabdar during Mughal emperor Aurangzeb's reign.